 Our second hike was in Seney National Wildlife Refuge, a real jewel of the National Wildlife Refuge System if you ask me.
 We first did a 1.5 mile hike around a nature trail loop, where we saw a gigantic nest in a treetop.
 We thought it might be Bald Eagles, but couldn’t tell with out binoculars.
 When we got back to the nature center we found that they had a scope set up on it (duh) and it was an Osprey nest.
 We saw one parent and one youngster in the nest, and we think we saw another adult along our walk but couldn’t be sure of what it was.
 Wish I’d been able to get a picture of it because this was our first ever Osprey sighting.
 Gorgeous birds.

 After that we killed time for a few hours, hoping to do the 7-mile driving tour nearer to evening hours so we’d have a better chance of seeing bird activity.
 We ended up starting the drive around 5:30 because we just couldn’t wait any longer.
 It’s a one-way only driving route with a speed limit of about 15 or 20 mph that passes between a whole system of marshes and woods.
 At the beginning we had our windows down but quickly had to put them up because of the swarms of black flies attacking the car.
 It felt like we were in a Hitchcock movie, with dozens of flies just hanging on the outside of the car trying to figure out how to get to us.
 Ick.
-But after we made that adjustment, and despite the heat of the day, we saw Common Loons, a Red-breasted Merganser, lots and lots of Trumpeter Swans, lots of Eastern Kingbirds, an Ovenbird, Canada Geese, a Belted Kingfisher, Ring-billed Gulls (of course), a Great Blue Heron, lots of Ravens, Goldfinches, and some other warbler that we couldn’t identify — looked like a possible Redstart or Blackburnian.
-Oh, also what we think is a Broad-winged Hawk (can anybody confirm or refute this ID from these pictures?)
+But after we made that adjustment, and despite the heat of the day, we saw Common Loons, a Red-breasted Merganser, lots and lots of Trumpeter Swans, lots of Eastern Kingbirds, an Ovenbird, Canada Geese, a Belted Kingfisher, Ring-billed Gulls (of course), a Great Blue Heron, lots of ravens, goldfinches, and some other warbler that we couldn’t identify — looked like a possible Redstart or Blackburnian.
+Oh, also this Merlin, another first for both of us.

 By the way, right now there’s a flock of House Finches at our feeders, with several males and about 3 times as many females.
 One of the males is a very bright red — just beautiful!